 The show also featured a new musical act each week, highlighting the sea of creative talent during the industry’s quiet time.

 Although the show has come to an end and the grasp of COVID-19 has begun to loosen, the series is still available for your viewing pleasure.

-Even without a global pandemic looming over our heads, there is still so much to gain from our discussions and our experience dealing with crisis.
+Even without a global pandemic looming over our heads, there is still so much to gain from our discussions and our experience in dealing with crises.

 If you enjoyed The 2pm Project and would like an online variety show specific to the needs of your organisation – get in touch.
 We produce customised content, featuring your people and your talent!

 Episode 10: Killing the Buzz: Rethinking Strategy, Purpose and Values